Faculty

 Music Director, Violin Instructor and Ensemble Coach

-Suzuki Association of the Americas Certified Teacher Trainer
+• Suzuki Association of the Americas Certified Teacher Trainer

-Suzuki Violin Books 1-10 training with John Kendall and William Starr.
+• Suzuki Violin Books 1-10 training with John Kendall and William Starr.

-Suzuki Principles in Action (SPA) with Sharon Miller
+• Suzuki Principles in Action (SPA) with Sharon Miller

-Mark O'Connor Method Certified Teacher
+• Mark O'Connor Method Certified Teacher

-Amarillo College Professor Emeritus, 2013
+• Amarillo College Professor Emeritus, 2013

-Bachelor of Music Ed, University Louisiana Monroe
+• Bachelor of Music Ed, University Louisiana Monroe

-Master of Music Ed, Southern Illinois University-Edwardsville0
+• Master of Music Ed, Southern Illinois University-Edwardsville

 Beverly de la Bretonne retired in 2004 after twenty-five years as a full-time faculty member of the Amarillo College Music Department.
 She directed the AC Chamber Orchestra, taught Freshman Theory and Ear Training, String Methods Class and was the violin/viola and flute teacher.
 Mrs. de la Bretonne continues part-time on the music faculty at Amarillo College.
 A founding member of the Amarillo College Suzuki String Program in 1979, she is also currently Music Director of the AC Suzuki Program, a registered Suzuki teacher-trainer, teaches a full violin studio, group classes and is frequently invited to teach in workshops around the country.
-She has been listed as an outstanding teacher in Whos Who in American Colleges.
+She has been listed as an outstanding teacher in Who's Who in American Colleges.

 A native of Monroe, Louisiana, her major areas of study were violin, flute and piano as she obtained her B.M.E. degree from University Louisiana Monroe.
-She was Music Department Honor Graduate and was listed in Whos Who in American Colleges.
+She was a Music Department Honor Graduate and was listed in Who's Who in American Colleges.
 She received her M.M.E. degree (studying Suzuki Pedagogy with John Kendall) from Southern Illinois UniversityEdwardsville in 1969.
-After graduation, she was invited to coordinate John Kendalls Suzuki Program at the University.
+After graduation, she was invited to coordinate the John Kendalls Suzuki Program at the University.
 After ten years in this position, she moved to Amarillo to take the position at AC.

 Mrs. de la Bretonne is a member of the Amarillo Symphony and the AC Faculty Trio/Quartet.
-She performs frequently in the community and in her church music program and she is actively involved in community youth education programs, coaching the second violin section of the Amarillo Symphony Youth Orchestra, and performs with a quintet from the Amarillo Symphony for third grade students in local public schools.
+She performs frequently in the community and in her church music program, and she is actively involved in community youth education programs, coaching the second violin section of the Amarillo Symphony Youth Orchestra, and performs with a quintet from the Amarillo Symphony for third grade students in local public schools.

 Camille Day Nies